 Information about your medicine

-If you are unsure how or when to take your medication, talk to your GP or pharmacist (chemist).
+If you are unsure how or when to take your medicine, talk to your GP or pharmacist.
 You can also call NHS 111 for advice.